KING’S LYNN TO DEREHAM RAILWAY

 The King's Lynn to Hunstanton railway was to have the same fate.

-Freight use only remained in between Middleton Towers and King's Lynn for sand traffic.
+Freight use remained between Middleton Towers and King's Lynn for sand traffic only.

-Once passengers started to use the more regular and cheaper bus and road services, the railway could not tempt them back, and the railways grew quieter and quieter.
+Once passengers started using the more regular and cheaper bus and road services, the railways could not tempt them back, and the railways grew quieter and quieter.

-On the railways, stations started to lose passing loops, sidings and connections by 1968, leaving stations at Wendling Dunham Narborough all now single-platform stations.
+Stations began to lose passing loops, sidings, and connections by 1968, leaving Wendling, Dunham, and Narborough all single-platform stations.
 Most of the signal boxes were taken out of use, and the sidings lifted.
-Some signals were removed, platforms were falling victim to vandalism, platforms became covered in weeds and old buildings became damaged.
+Some signals were removed; platforms fell victim to vandalism, became covered in weeds, and old buildings were damaged.

 Swaffham and East Winch were the only stations to keep their passing loops and signal boxes.

-Even after these cut back, the line was still not classed as a basic railway as there were still signal boxes and passing loops, though this was far from the state the railway was once in.
+Even after these cutbacks, the line was not classed as a basic railway, as there were still signal boxes and passing loops, though this was far from the railway's former state.

-In the late 1960s, British railways stated that the line was making no money and would close between King's Lynn and Dereham on the 9th of September 1968.
+In the late 1960s, British Railways announced that the line between King's Lynn and Dereham was unprofitable and would close on the 9th of September 1968.

 120 years of service

-The last train ran with an M&GN railway society special East Anglian special.
+The last train ran with an M&GN Railway Society special and an East Anglian special.

-In 1969 the passenger services stopped between Dereham and Wymondham.
+In 1969, passenger services between Dereham and Wymondham stopped.

-Freight services carried on for many years from Wymondham junction to Fakenham East.
+Freight services were carried on for many years from Wymondham Junction to Fakenham East.

 The Hunstanton line was also closed the following year in May 1969